The following sections help you understand how fields can be identified and he various ways in which fields can be extracted.

 Both kinds of field extraction have some performance impact.
 The number of fields and the unique values per field determine the amount of performance impact.
 For more information, see.

 This kind of field extraction adds a cost on storage.
-However, search performance improves for all kinds of searches including advanced search commands such as timechart search command and stats search command.
+However, search performance improves for all kinds of searches including advanced search commands such as timechart and stats.
 In this kind of extraction, parsing has to be done on all the data that is indexed and therefore CPU required is more.
 Thus, for this kind of extraction, more hardware resources are required.

 Performing this kind of field extraction required some previous planning during data collection.